Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Hit Time Information

-As shown in Figure \ref{pic3.7.1}, we use the double-sided Crystal Ball function to fit the distribution of $t_R$.
+As shown in Figure \ref{pic3.7.1.1}, we use the double-sided Crystal Ball function to fit the distribution of $t_R$.
 The mean value of the fitted function corresponds to the $t_R$ value for the channel.
 When a reference channel is selected, the time offset of $\rm channel_{\rm i}$ relative to the reference channel ($t^{\rm chid=i}_{\rm timeoffset}$) is the readout time of $\rm channel_{\rm i}$ ($t^{\rm chid=i}_{R}$) minus the readout time of the reference channel ($t^{\rm RefCh}_{R}$).

-The time offset calibration result is shown in Figure \ref{pic3.7.1}, the bias is 0.027 ns and the standard deviation is 0.031 ns.
+The time offset calibration results are shown in Figure \ref{pic3.7.1}; the bias is 0.027 ns and the standard deviation is 0.031 ns.

-In the actual TAO CD, the the calibration source's position may be offset from its deployed position, and this offset contributes to a bias in the time of flight.
-Specifically, a 1 cm offset results in a 0.13 ns bias between the SiPMs located at the south and north poles of the CD.
-Considering that the time resolution of the TAO electronics exceeds 1 ns \cite{Ref15}, both the calibration bias and the calibration source's positional offset from the LS center are acceptable.
+In the actual TAO CD, the calibration source's position may be offset from its deployed position, and this offset contributes to a bias in the time of flight.
+Specifically, a 1 cm offset results in a 0.13 ns bias between the SiPM channels located at the south and north poles of the CD.
+Considering that the time resolution of the TAO electronics exceeds 1 ns \cite{Ref15}, both the calibration bias and the calibration source's positional offset from the liquid scintillator center are acceptable.